 The Allegro is manufactured with a fiberglass roof accessed by a ladder.
 Proper care and routine maintenance of your roof will ensure many years of trouble-free performance.

-The (Optional) On-the-Go Ladder is a fully adjustable and collapsible ladder with safety locks at each rung for extra security.
-The Ladder is designed to be used with the OEM-installed On the Go Receiver, but can be used without the Receiver as a lean-to ladder.
+The (Optional) On-the-Go LadderTM (Figure 11-4) is a fully adjustable and collapsible ladder with safety locks at each rung for extra security.
+The Ladder is designed to be used with the OEMinstalled On the Go ReceiverTM (Figure 11-5) but can be used without the ladder receiver as a lean-to ladder.
 Additional information about this product can be obtained from lci1.com/support or by using the LippertNOW app.
 Replacement kits can be ordered from https://store.lci1. com/ or by using the LippertNOW app.
+If you purchased a motorhome without the ladder option, Ladders can be ordered directly from Lippert Components (P/N: 2021126697).